After your purchase

 Logging into the service:

 - You need a Finnish personal identity code to use the service.
-You can log into the service using your online banking ID codes or mobile certificate.
+You can log into the service using your online banking ID codes, your mobile certificate or your certificate card.

 - You can also authorise another person to lodge the customs declaration and to pay the import duties in the Import Declaration Service on your behalf.
 The authorisation can be given either verbally or in writing.